 Hans Svennevig (Vice Chair and Co-Editor of Teaching Citizenship)

-Hans is Academic Leader Professional Studies at University Centre Croydon, the Higher Education section of Croydon College.
-He is citizenship trained and has taught abroad, been a Head of Citizenship and RE in Luton and developed and run successful Citizenship and Government Politics A-Level courses in a large FE college in St Albans.
-Hans has also worked in the third sector creating and editing resources, delivering taught sessions and training teachers about the teaching of controversial subjects.
-He is involved in numerous projects to promote citizenship values across different teaching sectors.
-Hans has been a member of ACT Council since 2014 and became Vice Chair in 2017.
-He became co-editor of ACT journal 'Teaching Citizenship' in 2018.
+Hans is Senior Teaching Fellow in Citizenship Education and Subject Leader Citizenship PGCE at UCL Institute of Education.
+Previously while delivering teacher training he led and managed several degree courses within a FE/HE setting.
+Hans was trained in Citizenship Education and has taught a range of secondary subjects including Citizenship GCSE and A-Levels in Citizenship and Politics.
+He has been a Head of Citizenship in a school in Luton and a large London FE College.
+Hans has also worked in the third sector creating and developing educational resources, teacher training and student workshops.
+Hans is involved in numerous projects to promote citizenship values across different teaching sectors.
+He has been a member of ACT Council since 2014 and became Vice Chair in 2017.
+In 2018 he became co-editor of ACT journal 'Teaching Citizenship'.

 Lee Jerome (Co-Editor of Teaching Citizenship and Chair of ACT HE network)